Raulb253/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the closure occurs at the anonymous function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+It will always print Dan's name and the number could change to any number 1-6 every time this function is invoked.
 c.
 What is the lexical scope of `newRoll`?
+the anonymous function returned by the personalDice function.
 ### Task 3 - Stretch Goals

 After you have completed the requirements, **create** a new file called `stretch.js` and practice more with closures.
 There are no tests for these problems.